atolye15/checklist/checklists/production-release-checklist.md

 - [ ] Generate Google Analytics and Google Tag Manager code and forward it to the developer

-- [ ] Check the meta information is available for all pages
+- [ ] Check the meta information is available on all pages

 - [ ] Check the favicon